-Portrait photo of Weikai Chen I am now a Principal Researcher at Tencent America.
+Portrait photo of Weikai Chen I am now a Principal Research Scientist at Tencent America.
 Previously, I was a postdoc and then a researcher at Vision and Graphics Lab (VGL)@USC ICT working with Prof. Hao Li.
 I got my PhD from the Department of Computer Science, University of Hong Kong, under Prof. Wenping Wang.

 My research lies in the interplay among computer graphics, computer vision and machine learning.
 In particular, I am interested in broad topics in image-based 3D reasoning and 3D deep learning, including 3D reconstruction of humans (face/hair/body), general objects and scenes, differentiable rendering and point cloud analysis.